Primetalk/typed-ontology/README.md

   - For some applications it's required to preserve additional information about properties, for example, database types or serialization/deserialization attributes.
 - **meta-tools** - part of typed-ontology library (which could be customized), that provides foundation for `meta`.
 Mostly - base classes, type classes, macroses to facilitate meta definition.

+The current approach to represent schemas is defined in `type-class-schema` module.
+See [README.md](type-class-schema/README.md).

 ## Records, attributes and schemas

 We use term **record** when we talk about an ontology class or a relational "relation"/"table".